rawkus123/GBFR-FarmScript/README.md

 # Granblue Fantasy: Relink Farming Script
 Simple AutoHotKey script I made to be used for PS4/PS5 on NOX Player in conjuction with RemotePlay for grinding any of the boss missions from HARD to MANIAC, mainly for Curios but also for mats.
+I'm also assuming that you know how to setup Nox Player and install apk's to it.
+If not there's guides out there to help you throught the process.

 [Nox Player](https://www.bignox.com/)